Counter Culture Coffee

 Counter Culture Coffee is a Durham, North Carolina–based coffee roasting company founded in 1995.
-It has regional training locations in Asheville, North Carolina; Atlanta; Boston; Charleston, South Carolina; Chicago; Durham, North Carolina; Emeryville, California; New York City; Philadelphia; and Washington, D.C.
+It has regional training locations in Asheville, North Carolina; Atlanta; Boston; Charleston, South Carolina; Chicago; Dallas; Durham, North Carolina; Emeryville, California; Los Angeles; Miami; New York City; and Washington, D.C.
 Counter Culture training centers provide education in the fundamentals of preparing and serving coffee and serve as classrooms and event spaces.
 Training centers are not only for vendors of Counter Culture Coffee but are also available to anyone interested in coffee production.
 Training centers also host competition training, food events with guest chefs, and professional workshops.

 Counter Culture Coffee buys primarily from small coffee producers at prices between $1.30 and $25 a pound.
 As such, they are regarded as a "boutique" coffee roaster, a company which sources from multiple small estates and cooperatives rather than a single large grower.

 Company history

 Counter Culture Coffee started roasting coffee in Durham in 1995.
 Founded by Brett Smith and Fred Houk, their focus was creating custom coffee blends for some of Durham and Chapel Hill's southern restaurants.
 They sold their first coffee to Pop's Restaurant in Durham in 1995.
 The company expanded its operations to areas along the East Coast.
 The firm also diversified its line of products and services, offering seasonal coffee selections and educational programs that focus on sustainability and the coffee brewing process.